COVID-19 cases surge in India, China as outbreaks wane elsewhere in world

 The outbreak in Canada has been more contained.
 On Saturday, the nation reported 58 deaths for a total of 8,107 in 12th place.

-In North America, most of the 144,136 deaths through Saturday are in the United States, Mexico and Canada.
+In North America, most of the 144,966 deaths are in the United States, Mexico and Canada.

 The outbreak has subsided in Europe, including Italy, which at one time was the epicenter.